 Or for Monster Beverage:

-One way to assess ROCE is to compare similar companies.
-In our analysis, Monster Beverage’s ROCE is meaningfully higher than the 11% average in the Beverage industry.
+When making comparisons between similar businesses, investors may find ROCE useful.
+Using our data, we find that Monster Beverage's ROCE is meaningfully better than the 10% average in the Beverage industry.
 We would consider this a positive, as it suggests it is using capital more effectively than other similar companies.
-Putting aside its position relative to its industry for now, in absolute terms, Monster Beverage’s ROCE is currently very good.
+Putting aside its position relative to its industry for now, in absolute terms, Monster Beverage's ROCE is currently very good.

-Monster Beverage has total assets of US$4.5b and current liabilities of US$601m.
-Therefore its current liabilities are equivalent to approximately 13% of its total assets.
+Monster Beverage has total assets of US$5.1b and current liabilities of US$706m.
+As a result, its current liabilities are equal to approximately 14% of its total assets.
 This is quite a low level of current liabilities which would not greatly boost the already high ROCE.

 The Bottom Line On Monster Beverage's ROCE